ocrearyy/bookList/README.md

 ## Acknowledgments

-- Family, Friends, Mentors and Mentees for amusing support and guidance.
+- Family, Friends, Mentors and Mentees for amazing support and guidance.